cdcarswell/b3dplanetgen/README.md

 ## Usage

 This is a quick usage guide to get you started with b3dplanetgen.
-Please check the [wiki (in development)](https://github.com/cdcarswell/b3dplanetgen/wiki) for more in-depth information.
+Please check the [tutorial](https://github.com/cdcarswell/b3dplanetgen/wiki/Tutorial) on how to use this resource, or check the [wiki](https://github.com/cdcarswell/b3dplanetgen/wiki) for more in-depth information.

 1. Select in the *Outliner* an object to modify (Planet Surface, Planet Clouds, or Planet Atmosphere).